Federal Direct Subsidized and Unsubsidized Loans

 - Accepting or declining the loans

-- Completing their loan requirements such as entrance counseling, loan agreement (Master Promissory Notes), and exit counseling
+- Completing their loan requirements such as Entrance Counseling, Loan Agreement (Master Promissory Note), and Exit Counseling

 - Maintaining satisfactory academic progress for financial aid eligibility.